bitkeeper/zif.sedna/src/zif/sedna/README_sednaobject.txt

      <v attr="val">txt</v>
     </africa>

-The list of subelements is mutable.
+The list of sub-elements is mutable.
 Assign a new item at an index.
-Subelements must be well-formed.
+Sub-elements must be well-formed.
 Note that we list the enumeration here.
 There is only one database iterator at a time for a cursor.